Unity Plugin (UP) & API

 Note that on the Chart, the first execution in a batch will be the one that is highlighted.

-The Quick Plays performed are listed in chronological order, nested under timestamped drop-downs.
+The Batch Plays performed are listed in chronological order, nested under timestamped drop-downs.

 The timestamp displayed on the drop-down is that of the diagram version, not that of the execution.
 To allow you to identify batch executions, for the same diagram version.